psk001/psk001/readme.md

 ### Glad to see you here! 🤩

-I'm a pre final year student pursuing B.Tech + M.Tech in Computer Science and Engineering 🎓 from Jawaharlal Nehru University 🏛.
+I'm a final year student pursuing B.Tech + M.Tech in Computer Science and Engineering 🎓 from Jawaharlal Nehru University 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 I'm currently into Web, App Development 🕸️

 <img align="right" height="300" width="400" alt="GIF" src="./github-readme.gif" />